Leeraaa/Reinforcement-Learning/README.md

 ## Overview

-This project was developed as part of the Reinforcement Learning course at HIT (Holon Institute of Technology).

 The goal of the project is to train autonomous agents to solve the LunarLander-v3 environment using two popular Deep Reinforcement Learning algorithms:

 * Deep Q-Network (DQN)